What kind of changes do I need to tell you about?

 Changes in your income

-Maybe there is a change in yours or your partner's:
+Maybe there is a change in your or your partner's:

 - Tax credits